-With all these considerations, it has never been more pertinent for us to commission our annual Business Trends Report, so that we can understand what is happening within the finance profession and where it is heading, with the hope of helping teams to make preemptive changes.
-We surveyed hundreds of finance employees from all levels of seniority, to get the most accurate and complete picture.
+With all these considerations, it has never been more pertinent for us to commission our annual Business Trends Report, so that we can understand what is happening within the finance profession and where it is heading, with the hope of helping teams across the public sector to make pre-emptive changes.
+We surveyed hundreds of public sector finance employees from all levels of seniority, to get the most accurate and complete picture.